 Steps to Getting Your Ohio License

 No matter your age, getting your license can be an exciting, scary, and confusing time, sometimes all at the same time.
 First off, let’s clear up some Ohio BMV terms.
-In some cases, it seems they’ve gone out of their way to make it confusing.
+Sometimes, it seems they’ve gone out of their way to make it confusing.

 Terms (and abbreviations) you should know: